-Bombardier uses various works protected by intellectual property rights which Bombardier owns itself or for which it has been granted rights to use.
+Bombardier uses various works protected by intellectual property rights that it owns outright or for which it has been granted rights to use.
 These works include brand names, customer lists, copyrights, patents, trademark designs, trade secrets and know-how.
 This intellectual property is important to Bombardier's operations and its success.
 Some of Bombardier's suppliers participate in the development of products such as aircraft or rolling stock platforms.
-They subsequently deliver major components to Bombardier and own some of the intellectual property on key components they develop.
+They subsequently deliver major components to Bombardier and own some of the intellectual property on the key components they develop.